 Dr. Gaston received his doctorate in veterinary medicine from the Ohio State University in 1987.
 Having long desired to live in the mountain west, he had a plan to take and pass several state board exams in the western states so that, when the opportunity presented itself, he could immediately move into a new job.
 He started with Oregon, successfully passing the state board exam in 1988.
 In 1989, he obtained his license in Colorado by successfully completing the two-day state board examination.
 Because of the difficulty of maintaining current knowledge of all species, he did not continue with his plan to obtain licenses in five western states.
-However, in 1999, he obtained his license to practice in Kentucky.
+However, after moving to the Cincinnati area, he obtained his license to practice in Kentucky.

 After graduation, he worked for almost three years in a very busy small animal practice in rural southwest Ohio.
 Circumstances there allowed Dr. Gaston to assume the majority of the surgical cases including orthopedic surgeries.
 Because of his interest in advanced surgical training and the many opportunities to apply those skills, Dr. Gaston received advanced training in orthopedic surgery and internal fixation techniques by attending the Canine Basic Internal Fixation and subsequently the Canine Advanced Internal Fixation courses at Ohio State University.